majafrankowska/majafrankowska/README.md

 - 👀 I’m interested in Frontend, Backend and Cybersecurity
 - 🌃 I’m currently learning Python, SQL and Web development
 - 📚 I'm doing a Computer Science Bachealor degree at PJATK
-- 📫 I'm open to collaborating on projects and new job oppurtunities
+- 📫 I'm open to new job oppurtunities and project collaboration

 <!---